th777c/GW150914-Python-Analysis/README.md

 ```

 ### **Usage**
-Simply open the `gw_test.ipynb` notebook and run the cells sequentially.
+Simply open the `gw150914.ipynb` notebook and run the cells sequentially.
 The script will automatically fetch the 32-second data segment centered on GW150914 and generate the corresponding plots.

 ### **License**
 This project is open-source and available under the **MIT License**.